 A second connection may be included inside a cabinet in the bedroom for the rear TV (if equipped).

 See your authorized Winnebago Industries[®] dealer for proper installation and sealing of roof mounted components.

-Interior Connection for Satellite Dish (Located in a cabinet near TV) -Typical View
+Interior Connection for Satellite Dish (Located in front overhead cabinet) -Typical View